HanaHrk/dce_hrkalova_uloha1/README.md

 Then the VMs should be configured, you can check by typin the ip in your browser

-This will shoe the frontend HTML
+This will show the frontend HTML
 ```
 147.228.173.127
 ```